candacepinero/tails_of_joy/README.md

 [Click here to visit site](https://tailsofjoy.herokuapp.com/)

 ### Future Enhancements
-* Adding a health bar to the users pets and have it decrease if they do not feed their pet
+* Adding a health bar to the users pets and have it decrease if they does not feed their pet
 * The ability for users to add other users as friends and share their list of pets